Florida Auto Accidents: Changes to PIP are more complex than they seem

 Home to 16 million people, Florida is known for its strong tourist economy.
 Florida’s population grows every winter as “snowbirds” travel south to enjoy the state’s moderate temperatures and vast and beautiful coastlines.
 In fact, the population can increase by as much as 20 percent each winter.
 While these visitors bring a lot of money to our economy, it cannot be overlooked that many do not know their routes, are unfamiliar with the area, and may at times even be distracted by the sites and scenery.
 Over 200,000 auto accidents happen in Florida every single year.
 The law is constantly changing, so if you are injured in a car accident, you want to retain legal representation immediately.

 With all of those accidents occurring every day, it should not be surprising that 2,372 people were involved in fatal car accidents in 2009 alone.
-In 2013, Tampa was home to over 135 individuals involved in fatal accidents.
+In 2013, Bradenton was home to over 135 individuals involved in fatal accidents.

 Changes in the law require you to get evaluated by a doctor within 14 days

 With so many Floridians being injured in car crashes, there are laws designed to provide emergency care for those injured in accidents, while also limiting the range of what can be covered.
 Under your insurer’s PIP (or personal injury protection) coverage, you are eligible for payment of medical expenses.
 Florida is a “no-fault” jurisdiction, which simply means you are eligible to receive PIP regardless of fault.
 There is a catch, however.
 In 2013, the law changed in a significant way.
 You must now seek initial medical treatment within 14 days of the accident.
 Otherwise, you entirely forfeit your entitlement to PIP even though you may have paid the premiums for years.
 As always, even that has a catch.